Pretend

 Shows

-The Show Group is the highest group in Pretend’s hierarchal structure.
+The Show Group is the highest group in Pretend’s hierarchical structure.
 It’s special in that it is meant to contain your entire narrative.
 By double clicking on this group in your library, you’ll be able to view your entire story.
 Every show has a screenplay associated with it, whether it is blank or not.

 In the show’s inspector, you can see story information like synopsis and logline as well as setup information like resolution and frame rate.